Responsibilities of a Teacher or Trainer

 This section is probably the most crucial of all responsibilities of a teacher or trainer.
 Knowing about and adhering to legislation and organisational policies makes sure that a teacher or trainer stays within legal boundaries.

 Students have the right to question their educational institute about their personal information held by their school.
 The school has to keep every individual’s information private.
-This includes the student’s personal details, religion, ethnic background or race, health and political opinions.
+This includes the student’s details, religion, ethnic background or race, health and political opinions.
 Also, results are uploaded online that can only be accessed by the students only.
 Moreover, teachers or the school must always seek the guardians’ permission before taking pictures or recording videos of students during school events.

 Schools also keep a regular check on the health and safety of the students.
 This includes the indoor temperature of the school which should be at least 16ºC or 13ºC if the students are doing any physical activity.